peaclab/PACT/README.md

 # Options for solvers:

 go to the /RuntimeAnalysis/modelParams_files/ and find the 'modelparam' file you want to modify.
 Go to the '[Solver]' section and modfiy both the solver name as well as the wrapper file.
+For using SPICE solver, you have to have the Xyce 6.12 installed in your system.
 Supported solvers are listed below:

 ## SuperLU (only for steady state):